The 10 Best TV Shows of 2022 (So Far)

 euphoria

-The teen drama had a spectacular supporting cast, surgical direction, beautiful photography… and Zendaya!
+The teen drama had a spectacular supporting cast, surgical direction, gorgeous photography… and Zendaya!

 Euphoria is available on HBO Max.